thomashexton/dotfiles/README.md

 ### Prerequisites

-* You need to have `git` install on your machine.
+* You need to have `git` installed on your machine.
 For MacOS:

 ```sh
 xcode-select --install